 Rob Thomas, who trained at the influential Semiotic Solutions before founding his own agency, Practical Semiotics, cuts right to the essence: “From a research point of view, semiotics is just about stepping back from the consumer and looking at the culture,” he said.

-Thomas doesn’t create ad campaigns himself.
+As a marketing semiotician, Thomas doesn’t create ad campaigns himself.
 Rather, he provides clients with thorough research on how a given concept interacts with the culture at large — and how the culture at large defines and shapes that concept.

 He and Gordon both framed the challenge as a series of concentric circles.
 At the center is the brand.
 Around that is the brand category and the brand’s competitors.
 Around that is the broader culture.
 Whatever concept a brand aims to convey needs to be authentic to itself, distinctive from the competition and culturally relevant.